 Hot Pink Corn Tortillas

-Not much can compare to a handmade corn tortilla and I have created these vibrant pink tortillas especially for Valentine’s Day.
-Naturally dyed with organic beets, they’re both beautiful and tasty enough to enjoy year-round.
+Not much can compare to a handmade corn tortilla and I have created these vibrant pink tortillas using organic beets and heirloom masa harina.
+They’re both beautiful and tasty enough to enjoy year-round.

 WHY I LOVE THIS RECIPE